marjcobero/100daysofcode/README.md

 # 100 DAYS OF CODE
 The popular 100 days of code challenge.
-In this challenge, i'm focusing more on strengthening my skills as a coder.
+In this challenge, i'm focusing more on strengthening my skills as a developer.

 # This challenge's objectives
 * Building 100 projects in 100 days to master the Python programming language